KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 1. Use stronger quantization Q8->Q6->Q4->Q3...
 (But the stronger the quantization, the more the quality of the model may suffer; below Q4 it may already be unacceptable.)
 2. Reduce `n_ctx`, but not too much, otherwise the response may be cut off.
 3. In a larger context enable KV cache quantization `"type_k": 8`, `"type_v": 8`
-4. Use MoE model with expert unloading (n_cpu_moe > 0 or cpu_moe = true).
+4. Use MoE model with expert unloading (n_cpu_moe > 0 or cpu_moe = true and n_gpu_layers=-1).
 Some experts will be stored in RAM and processed by the CPU.
 This is a more efficient method than NGL.
 - n_cpu_moe = 20 (You need to choose the best number) → put 20 experts on CPU, rest on GPU → All available VRAM is full, higher speed.
 - cpu_moe = true → All experts on CPU → minimal VRAM consumption.
 5. If nothing else is possible use NGL offload (n_gpu_layers > 0).
 Some layers will be stored in RAM and processed by the CPU.